CIA warns Cuba: "Make changes or the window will close."

 The message that the CIA director, John Ratcliffe, delivered in Havana on May 15 was clear: Cuba must make fundamental changes before a "window of opportunity" closes, and the U.S. offer will not remain open indefinitely.

-This is how the journalist Miguel Cossío, based in Miami, analyzed it in statements that delve into the political significance of the secret meeting between the CIA and Cuban officials.
+This is how journalist Miguel Cossío, based in Miami, analyzed it in statements that delve into the political significance of the secret meeting between the CIA and Cuban officials.

-On the Cuban side, the Minister of the Interior Lázaro Alberto Álvarez Casas, Brigadier General Ramón Romero Curbelo —head of the Intelligence Directorate of MININT— and Raúl Guillermo Rodríguez Castro, known as "El Cangrejo," the grandson of Raúl Castro, participated.
+On the Cuban side, the Minister of Interior Lázaro Alberto Álvarez Casas, Brigadier General Ramón Romero Curbelo —head of the Intelligence Directorate of MININT— and Raúl Guillermo Rodríguez Castro, known as "El Cangrejo," grandson of Raúl Castro, participated.

 Filed under: